-WIOA Title I service providers must comply with the terms of this policy and with the ITA documentation requirements prescribed in WorkForce Central's ETO Data Validation and Documentation Policy located on WorkForce Central's Policy Library.
-Exceptions to this policy must first be approved by WorkForce Central in writing and documented in case notes recorded in ETO.
+WIOA Title I service providers must comply with the terms of this policy and with the ITA documentation requirements detailed in WorkForce Central's ETO Data Validation and Documentation Policy located on WorkForce Central's Policy Library.
+Exceptions to this policy must first be approved by WorkForce Central in writing and documented in case notes recorded in the State's MIS, commonly referred to as "ETO".